Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Introduction

 Beyond these stimulus-dependent effects, eye movements present another persistent confound in free-viewing paradigms.
 Under natural conditions, attention is typically accompanied by overt behavior such as directing gaze toward the attended object, which is known as overt attention.
 This is particularly relevant for paradigms relying on the motion information in naturalistic videos, as eye movements (saccades and smooth pursuit) are naturally evoked by the movements in the videos, and thus may strongly correlate with the video motion features.
 These eye movements can influence stimulus-EEG correlations through several mechanisms: (1) (residual) electrooculogram (EOG) artifacts in the EEG signals, (2) neural motor activity associated with the planning and execution of eye movements, and (3) neural responses to gaze-induced visual motion, akin to a moving-camera effect where the eyes serve as the camera.
 This ambiguity undermines findings from prior studies that reported significant neural tracking of video motion under free-viewing conditions \cite{dmochowski2018extracting, yao2024identifying}, since it remains unclear to what extent these effects reflect genuine neural processing of motion information rather than oculomotor contributions.
 In \cite{yao2025eeg}, eye gaze data were explicitly shown to be correlated with video motion features, and using gaze data alone could achieve comparable attention decoding performance to EEG-based decoders, which again raises concerns about the neural origin of the reported effects.
 Similarly, Ki et al. \cite{ki2021neural} showed that the neural responses are spatially selective and are enhanced for task-related locations, but since their paradigm relied on overt attention, doubts remain as to whether the reported enhancement was simply an artifact of eye gaze bias toward task-relevant locations, rather than a genuine neural correlate of covert attentional selection.

 Since disentangling genuine neural correlates of attention from oculomotor confounds is particularly challenging under free-viewing conditions, we follow a common strategy in cognitive neuroscience: employing a covert attention paradigm.
 Participants maintain fixation while attending to stimuli in the visual periphery, thereby eliminating eye-movement confounds at the cost of reduced ecological validity.
-This controlled approach allows us to rigorously test two key questions: (1) whether neural tracking of video motion persists in the absence of eye movement contributions, and (2) how eccentricity of visual stimulation systematically influences neural tracking of naturalistic videos.
+This approach is well established: sustained covert attention to peripheral locations reliably modulates early visual responses, and can even be split across multiple non-contiguous peripheral targets \cite{muller2003sustained}.
+This controlled approach allows us to rigorously test two key questions: (1) whether neural tracking of video motion persists in the absence of eye movement contributions, and (2) whether eccentricity of visual stimulation systematically influences this tracking.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:protocol} describes the experimental protocol, including visual stimuli, tasks, and data acquisition.
 Section~\ref{sec:method} details preprocessing and correlation analysis methods.
 Section~\ref{sec:results} presents results on the effects of attention and eccentricity on single-subject decoding performance and inter-subject correlation (ISC).
 Section~\ref{sec:discussion} discusses the implications of our findings.
 Finally, Section~\ref{sec:conclusion} concludes the paper.